Improved microgrid resiliency through distributionally robust optimization under a policy-mode framework: Modeling and Problem Formulation

 In this section, we briefly present various stochastic optimization reformulations to solve~\eqref{eq:Stoch_Opt}.
 One common approach is to robustify~\eqref{eq:Stoch_Opt} against a specified set of adversarial events.
 In the most general form, the robust optimization problem can be expressed as:

-The above optimization problem can be reformulated using the explicit maximization method, details of which can be found in~\cite{nazir2022optimization,bai2015robust}.
+The above optimization problem can be reformulated using the explicit maximization method, details of which can be found in~\cite{bai2015robust}.
 However, a robust approach can be overly conservative, especially when the set $w\in \Omega_{\text{W}}$ is large.
-In such situations, chance constraints based methods can be better employed that avoid constraint violation with a certain probability.
-The general chance constraint optimization can be expressed as:
+In such situations, chance constraint based methods can be employed that avoid constraint violation with a certain probability.
+A general chance constraint optimization can be expressed as:

-where $\rho$ is the pre-specified allowable constraint violation.
-More details about the chance constraint techniques and their convex reformulations can be found in~\cite{dall2017chance,roald2017chance}. \\ One of the main drawbacks of chance constraint methods is that is considers the probability of an event and not the magnitude of constraint violation (risk) of the event.
-In order to consider the risk of constraint violation, the Conditional value at risk or CVaR method has been employed in the literature~\cite{summers2015stochastic,barrera2016chance}, especially to deal with low probability high impact events, that would otherwise be neglected by the chance constraint formulation.\\ In general the CVaR formulation can be expressed as:
+where $\mathbb{E}$ is the expected value operator, $\mathbb{P}$ is the probability operator, and $\rho$ is the pre-specified allowable constraint violation.
+One of the main drawbacks of chance constraint methods is that it considers the probability of an event and not the magnitude of constraint violation (risk) of the event.
+In order to consider the risk of constraint violation, the Conditional value at risk or CVaR method has been employed in the literature~\cite{summers2015stochastic}, especially to deal with low probability high impact events.
+One such CVaR formulation is obtained by utilizing the Markov generating function which can be expressed as: